aershov24/full-stack-interview-questions/README.md

 #### Q: What is the difference between anonymous and named functions?
 #### Q: What is IIFEs l(Immediately Invoked Function Expressions)?
 #### Q: Describe closure concept in JavaScript as best as you could
-#### Q: How does the â€œthisâ€ keyword work?
+#### Q: How does the “this” keyword work?
 Provide some code examples.
 #### Q: What is the "new" keyword in JavaScript?
 #### Q: What is a Polyfill?
 #### Q: What is the difference between a shim and a polyfill?